 Carrying on with the topic of useless characters, we are introduced to the new “Brian,” played by Scott Eastwood.
 Eastwood plays a rookie law enforcement agent named Eric a.k.a Little Nobody, which is Roman’s nickname for him.
 He does not belong in this film, or any future instalments.
 His character takes away valuable screen time.
 Screen time that could have gone to Ramsey or Letty, who were left on the sidelines for too long.
 Eastwood’s performance comes off forced and his character brings nothing to the table.

 Do you agree with this review?
 What did you think of the films?
-Let us know and share this review.
+Let us know and share.

 The Fate of the Furious is now in theatres.